-It is against both Federal and State law to discriminate against an employee based on their religion or religious beliefs, and for the refusal to accommodate their reasonable religious practices.
-At Wilson McCoy, P.A. we have 30 years of combined experience working with clients whom have been fired, refused employment, denied compensation, disciplined, or subjected to any other illegal actions based on their religious beliefs and practices.
+It is against both federal and state law to discriminate against an employee based on their religion or religious beliefs, and for the refusal to accommodate their reasonable religious practices.
+At the Orlando employment law firm of Wilson McCoy, P.A., we have 60 years of combined experience working with clients who have been fired, refused employment, denied compensation, disciplined, or subjected to any other illegal actions based on their religious beliefs and practices.

 An employer may have discriminated against you due to your religious beliefs or practices either in a discreet or an overt manner.
-Please call one of our attorneys today, if you have been subjected to any of the following:
+Please call our skilled Orlando religious discrimination lawyer today, if you have been subjected to any of the following:

-- Your employer refused to accommodate your prayer, holy days, or other customs of your religion
+- Your employer refused to accommodate your prayer, holy days or other customs of your religion; or

-Wilson McCoy, P.A. is dedicated to fighting for the rights of employees whom have faced religious discrimination by their employer.
-Our firm understands the severe damages that unlawful religious discrimination can cause you and your family.
+Wilson McCoy, P.A., is dedicated to fighting for the rights of employees who have faced religious discrimination by their employer.
+Our firm understands the severe damages that unlawful religious discrimination can cause to you and your family.
 For that reason, it would be a privilege for us to represent you and help you reach your goal in your individual matter.
-Contact us to discuss your case with an experienced discrimination lawyer today.
+Contact us to discuss your case with an experienced Orlando religious discrimination attorney today.